scgrady13/scgrady13/README.md

-:mortar_board: Currently pursuing a degree in Computer Science from Southern Methodist University.
+:mortar_board: Currently pursuing a degree in Computer Science and Data Science from Southern Methodist University.

 :computer: Skilled in Java, C++, Python, HTML, CSS, JavaScript, and more.